Alihanayd/to-do-app/README.md

 # # To Do List

-The most beautiful to do app in the world (for me)
+The most beautiful to do app in the world (for me),
 It is without the local storage because i couldn't do it 😔

 ## Author 😎